jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 - I love to respond to a person's recommendation - preferably before they’ve forgotten why they sent me it in the first place.

 - I'd like a centralized history of content tied to my notes and annotations in case I want to find it again later.
 It feels like every week I'm speaking with someone and I remember a blog post I read a few months ago they might find relevant ... or was it a Reddit post?
 Can I find it my history?
-Oh no, it's been replaced with `[deleted]` ... find a archived copy... rinse and repeat.
+Oh no, it's been replaced with `[deleted]` ... find an archived copy... rinse and repeat.

 {{< figure src="https://imgs.xkcd.com/comics/icon_swap.png" caption="Relevant XKCD, as is tradition" position="center" >}}